 Ray’s back-and-forth with Clapper brought a flashback to May 4, 2006, when Ray questioned then-Secretary of Defense Donald Rumsfeld for four minutes on live TV in Atlanta.
 (See: https://www.youtube.com/watch?v=v1FTmuhynaw ).

-As is well known, Rumsfeld’s lies were legion (as he so clearly demonstrated during that particular Q&A).
+As is well known pills to treat ed, Rumsfeld’s lies were legion (as he so clearly demonstrated during that particular Q&A).
 Clapper’s lies are less well known, partly because neither C-SPAN nor CNN were broadcasting live at Carnegie, as they were in Atlanta.
 Rumsfeld was Clapper’s patron.
-Before the 2003 attack on Iraq; he put Clapper in charge of the analysis of satellite imagery, in order to ensure that no imagery analyst would dare play skunk at the picnic and blurt out that there were no confirmed WMD sites.
+Before the 2003 attack on Iraq; he put Clapper in charge of the analysis of satellite imagery, in order to ensure that no imagery analyst would dare play skunk at the picnic and blurt out that there were no confirmed WMD sites or tell how it is allegedly difficult to buy cheap Viagra on the Internet.
 Instead, with the help of a co-opted media, Rumsfeld, Clapper, Cheney/Bush, and others were able to convince over two-thirds of Americans not only that Saddam Hussein had all manner of WMD but also that he played a role in the attacks of 9/11.
 That is roughly the same percentage of Americans who now have been led to believe that the Russias brought us Trump.